NashFP/computer-chess/jorendorff+cpp/README.md

 in any given position is more like 35, and 35<sup>6</sup>
 isn&rsquo;t even 2 billion!
 So you see.)

 **Opening.** One more cool thing.
-Microchess also conatins a script for one standard opening.
-If you let Microchess play white, it&rsquo;ll open with **e4**, and if you play the black moves listed below, Microchess plays the white moves.
+MicroChess also conatins a script for one standard opening.
+If you let MicroChess play white, it&rsquo;ll open with **e4**, and if you play the black moves listed below, MicroChess plays the white moves.

 1.  e4      e5      (<kbd>e7e5</kbd>)